uwgraphics/relaxed_ik_core/README.md

 ### Getting Started

 1. Make sure that you have installed all the dependencies.
-1. If you intend to investigate or run this repo independently, simply clone this repo into your destination folder.
-If you are going to use one of the wrappers of RelaxedIK, take a look at the README in their corresponding repo before proceeding.
+2. If you intend to investigate or run this repo independently, simply clone this repo into your destination folder.
+If you are going to use one of the wrappers, take a look at the README in their corresponding repo before proceeding.
-1. If your robot is in this list: [baxter, hubo, iiwa7, jaco7, panda, sawyer, ur5, yumi], ignore this step.
+3. If your robot is in this list: [baxter, hubo, iiwa7, jaco7, panda, sawyer, ur5, yumi], ignore this step.
 Else, you will need to clone [this repo](https://github.com/uwgraphics/relaxed_ik) and follow the step-by-step guide [there](https://github.com/uwgraphics/relaxed_ik/blob/dev/src/start_here.py) to get the required robot config files into corresponding folders in the *config* folder.
 To specify, there should be (replace "sawyer" with your robot name or your urdf name in some cases):
     - 1 self-collision file <collision_sawyer.yaml> in the *collision_files* folder
     - 4 Rust neural network files <sawyer_nn, sawyer_nn.yaml, sawyer_nn_jointpoint, sawyer_nn_jointpoint.yaml> in the *collision_nn_rust* folder
     - 1 info file <sawyer_info.yaml> in the *info_files* folder
     - 1 joint state function file <sawyer_joint_state_define> in the *joint_state_define_functions* folder
     - 1 urdf file <sawyer.urdf> in the *urdfs* folder.
-1. Look at <settings.yaml> in the *config* folder and follow the information there to customize the parameters.
+4. Look at <settings.yaml> in the *config* folder and follow the information there to customize the parameters.
 Note that you don't need to recompile *relaxed_ik_core* every time you change the parameters in <settings.yaml>.
-1. Compile this repo:
+5. Compile this repo:
     ```bash
     cargo build
     ```
-1. If you don't intend to execute the binary compiled from this repo, ignore this step.
+6. If you don't intend to execute the binary compiled from this repo, ignore this step.
 Otherwise, type this command and follow the prompts in your console to try it out:
     ```bash
     cargo run --bin relaxed_ik_bin
     ```
-1. Enjoy working with RelaxedIK!
+7. Enjoy working with CollisionIK!